ChillibyteUK/cbp-blog-options/README.md

 A WordPress plugin that provides granular control over blog functionality, allowing administrators to disable blog features, comments, and gravatars through a simple admin interface.

-The plugin also forces Advanced Custom Fields blocks to stay in edit mode in the block editor, including immediately after a new block is inserted, and adds a branded Chillibyte dashboard widget.
+The plugin also forces Advanced Custom Fields blocks to stay in edit mode in the block editor, including immediately after a new block is inserted, adds a branded Chillibyte dashboard widget, and offers a set of opt-in security response headers aimed at Lighthouse/securityheaders.com-style audits.

 ## Features